getsentry/sentry-cli/docs/configuration.rst

     Windows.
 This can be useful when working with a corporate SSL MITM proxy that does not properly implement revocation checks.
 Do not use this unless absolutely necessary.
+(`ui.show_notifications`):
+    If this is set to false some operating system notifications are disabled.
+This currently primarily affects xcode builds which will not show notifications for background builds.
 ``SENTRY_LOG_LEVEL`` (`log.level`):
     Configures the log level for the SDK.
 The default is ``warning``.
     If you want to see what the library is doing you can set it to